sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/eks.md

 ## Overview

-The installation steps below will walk you through the steps using our quick-start overlay for Elastic Kubernetes Service (EKS) to deploy Sourcegraph.
+The installation instructions below will guide you through deploying Sourcegraph on Elastic Kubernetes Service (EKS) with our quick-start overlay.

 The overlay will: